 Unfortunately, currently there is no way to electronically pencil "write in" CHALLENGER candidates on an electronic ballot and have it properly voted, a situation we are working to rectify with EquiServe Trust Company, N.A.
-We will report on progress made in this area in future Preliminary and Definitive fillings with the SEC so stockholders can be promptly notified.
+We will report on progress made in this area in future additional Definitive filings with the SEC so stockholders can be promptly notified.